Freqformer: Image-Demoir\'eing Transformer via Effective Frequency Decomposition: Experiments

 \section{Experiments}

-\paragraph{Datasets and metrics.} In the experiments, we separately train and test our Freqformer on the high-definition image dataset FHDMi~\cite{he2020fhde}, consisting of 9,981 and 2,019 pairs of images for training and testing with resolution 1920$\times$1080, and the ultra-high-definition (4K) image dataset UHDM~\cite{yu2022towards}, comprised of 4,500 and 500 pairs of images, while the testing is performed with a resolution of 3840$\times$2160, following~\cite{yu2022towards}.
+\paragraph{Datasets and metrics.} In the experiments, we separately train and test our Freqformer on TIP2018~\cite{sun2018moire}, LCDMoire~\cite{zheng2020image}, FHDMi~\cite{he2020fhde} and UHDM~\cite{yu2022towards} datasets.
+TIP2018 contains 150,000 image pairs, with 135,000 used for training and 15,000 for testing.
+LCDMoire provides 10,000 images for training and 100 for validation.
+FHDMi consists of 9,981 and 2,019 image pairs for training and testing, respectively, at a resolution of $1920\times1080$.
+UHDM includes 4,500 and 500 4K image pairs for training and testing, respectively, and we follow~\cite{yu2022towards} by evaluating at $3840\times2160$ resolution.
 To measure the performance of all models, we use PSNR, SSIM~\cite{wang2004image} and LPIPS~\cite{zhang2018unreasonable} as the metrics.
-In general, higher PSNR and SSIM, as well as lower LPIPS, indicate higher quality of restored images.
-PSNR is more sensitive to color variations, SSIM better captures structural moiré patterns, and LPIPS aligns more closely with overall human perceptual quality~\cite{he2020fhde}.
+Higher PSNR and SSIM, as well as lower LPIPS, indicate higher quality of restored images.
+PSNR is more sensitive to color variations, SSIM better captures structural moiré patterns, and LPIPS aligns more closely with human perceptual quality~\cite{he2020fhde}.

 \paragraph{Implementation details.} We implement our algorithm using Pytorch on an NVIDIA RTX 4090 GPU.
-For training on the dataset FHDMi, we set the crop size as 512 and the resize size as 512.
-For UHDM, we set the crop and resize sizes as 768 and 512, respectively.
-We adopt the Adam optimizer~\cite{kingma2014adam} and the cyclic cosine schedule~\cite{loshchilov2016sgdr}, with the initial learning rate of 0.0002, 150 epochs for both the training stages, and the batch size of 2.
-We set the $\lambda_1=1$ and $\lambda_2=0.1$ for simplicity.
+For training on the TIP2018/LCDMoire/FHDMi/UHDM, we set the crop/resize size as 256/256, 512/512, 512/512 and 768/512, respectively.
+Following the settings of~\cite{yu2022towards}, we adopt the Adam optimizer~\cite{kingma2014adam} and the cyclic cosine schedule~\cite{loshchilov2016sgdr}, 150 epochs for both the training stages, and the batch size of 2.
+We set the $\lambda_1=1$ and $\lambda_2=0.1$.
 For the high-branch of the Freqformer, from the highest to the lowest resolution, the encoder's N is set to [2,2,2] and the decoder's N is set to [4,4,2].
 For low-branch, both the encoder and decoder's N is [1,2,2].
 N$_f$ of the learnable FCT is set to 2.